Home

 The reason for this, is there may be problems that you may not be aware of, or would be expected to be aware of, in certain cases.

-As an example, there could be a small leak behind the wall from the showerhead in the main bath.
+As an example, there could be a small leak behind the wall from the shower head in the main bath.
 There is no evidence of wet, or soft walls.
 After the buyers moves in and tear the bathroom apart, they discover the damage inside the wall.

-Who will Buy My As Is House?
+Who will Buy My As Is Property?

 • Investors looking for a "fixer upper" to do some quick repairs and flip for a profit.